Amina-S/Snek2.0/INSTALL.md

 ## To run tests on the game:
 1. Run "make test"
-2. Hopefully the tests all run fine
+2. You have to play and lose before the tests run